This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 2 cups dried split peas green or yellow (14 oz)
+- 2 cups dried split peas yellow or green, about 14 oz.

 - 4 cups chicken broth